geniusnhu/ds-masterpiece-hugo/content/post/2020-05-30-speed-up-training-time-in-deep-neuron-net/index.md

 ## 1. Applying Initialization

-Initialization is one of the first technique using to fasten the training time of Neuron Network (it also helps improve performance).
+Initialization is one of the first technique used to fasten the training time of Neuron Network (as well as improve performance).
 Let's briefly explain its importance.
-In Artificial Neural Network (ANN), there are several connections between different neurons in the net.
-One neuron in the current layer connects to several neurons in the next layer and is attached to numerous ones in the previous layer.
+In Artificial Neural Network (ANN), there are numerous connections between different neurons.
+One neuron in the current layer connects to several neurons in the next layer and is attached to various ones in the previous layer.
 If 2 neurons interact frequently than another pair, their connection (i.e the weights) will be stronger than the other one.

-However, one problem with the ANN is that if the weights aren't specify from the beginning of training, the weight can be either too small or too large which makes it too tiny or too massive to use further across the network.
-In other word, the network will fall into **Vanishing Gradients** or **Exploding Gradients** problems.
+However, one problem with the ANN is that if the weights aren't specified from the beginning of training, the connection weights can be either too small or too large which makes them too tiny or too massive to use further in the network.
+In other words, the network will fall into **Vanishing Gradients** or **Exploding Gradients** problems.

-So if the weights are set at a suitable random values at the beginning of the training, these problem can be avoided.
+So if the weights are set at suitable random values from the beginning of the training, these problem can be avoided.
 This technique was proposed by [Glorot and Bengio](http://www.jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf), which then significantly lifted these unstable problems.
 This initialization strategy is called *Xavier initialization* or *Glorot initialization*.

-In this technique, the connection weight between neurons will be initialized randomly using normal distribution with $mean=0$ and variance $\sigma^2 = \frac{2}{fan_{in}+fan_{out}}$ , in which $fan_{in}$ is the number of input neurons and $fan_{out}$ is the number of output neurons.
+In this strategy, the connection weights between neurons are initialized randomly using the Normal distribution with $mean=0$ and variance $\sigma^2 = \frac{2}{fan_{in}+fan_{out}}$ , in which $fan_{in}$ is the number of input neurons and $fan_{out}$ is the number of output neurons.

-There are 3 popular initialization techniques: **Glorot** (used by default in Keras), **He** and **LeCun**.
+There are 2 other popular initialization techniques beside **Glorot** (used in Keras as default): **He** and **LeCun**.

 Let's examine different initialization techniques' effect on model performance and training time with ```fashion MNIST``` dataset.